 The Center for Teaching and Learning (CTL) offers confidential, formative, mid-term peer feedback of teaching to all GC instructors.
-Beginning Spring Semester, 2018, CTL began providing a new option to the Mid-term Course Feedback Program.
+Beginning Spring Semester, 2018, CTL began providing a new option to the Midterm Course Feedback Program.
 CTL offers a peer observation of teaching program that was approved by the University Senate in Fall 2017.
 The peer observation program applies one of two National School Reform Faculty observation protocols, Observation Protocol #2 – Focus Point and Observation Protocol #3 – Interesting Moments.
-You may request a peer observation only, a group instructional feedback technique classroom visit only, or both.
+You may request a peer observation only, a small group instructional diagnostic technique classroom visit only, or both.
 A description of the pilot program is available.

 - Meet with you about a week before the classroom visit if you select the peer observation option

 - Discuss your goals for that specific class and review the protocol with you

-If you elect to have the GIFT classroom visit only, your faculty peer will come to your class approximately 30 minutes before the end of the period on the appointed date.
+If you elect to have the SGID classroom visit only, your faculty peer will come to your class approximately 30 minutes before the end of the period on the appointed date.
 You may briefly introduce the facilitator to your class and then leave.
 The facilitator will guide your students through a 20-25 minute group consensus-building process in which they address the following four questions:

 - What do you like about any aspect of this course that helps you learn the material?